vvvvinicius/teste-estag-canais/README.md

 No final do teste, envie no e-mail que você recebeu sobre a vaga, a URL do seu repositório!

-A partir de uma entrada de arquivo TXT, como o contido neste repositório, com dados no seguinte formato:
+A partir desse formato de entrada

  "{\"id_transferencia\":1,\"valor_transferencia\":\"500\",
  \"tipo_transferencia\":\"PIX\",\"nome_emissor\":\"joao\",